jpuka/mushi-identifier/README.md

 - [x] Review literature and make initial modelling choices (architecture, metrics, baseline performance, hyperparameters)
 - [x] Build, train and save a baseline model
 - [x] Write functions for plotting and prediction
-- [ ] Add macro-averaged F1 score to metrics, since it should work well for long-tailed class distributions
+- [x] Add precision, recall and macro-averaged F1 score to evaluation metrics, since they are informative even for long-tailed class distributions
 - [ ] Improve model: Use a dynamically decreasing learning rate
 - [ ] Improve model: Try fine-tuning instead of feature extraction
 - [ ] Build, train and save an improved model (repeatable)